 - HBR's podcast "Discomfort, Anxiety and Grief: Confronting Racism With Colleagues" offers insights on how to have difficult conversations with colleagues about racism, and address the pain and trauma underlying police brutality.

 - In "Women of Color Get Less Support at Work: Here's How Managers Can Change That," researchers describe how professional women of color are less likely to have bosses who promote their work, help them navigate organizational politics or socialize with them outside work.
 As a result, they miss the opportunities for sponsorship and networking that are vital to advancement.
-This Harvard Business Review article spotlights specific actions leaders and managers can take to better support women on color on their teams.
+This HBR article spotlights specific actions leaders and managers can take to better support women on color on their teams.

 Also, Lab faculty director Shelley Correll highlights the following imperatives: